wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## Deprecated features

 OAuth 1.0 and `identity/connect/dcr` APIs are depecrated in WSO2 IS 5.11.0.
-If you wish to revert to the previous behaviour, add the following property to the `<IS_HOME>/repository/conf/deployment.toml` file.
+If you wish to revert to the previous behavior, add the following property to the `<IS_HOME>/repository/conf/deployment.toml` file.

 **To enable OAuth 1.0**